 Take note that retrieving the IP address of the computer from which the access attempt has been performed through the network is supported for Windows 2008 R2 or higher File servers.

 FileAudit installation files and folders require 60 MB of free hard disk space.

 Additionally you have to consider the disk space consumed by the database to keep the file access events history: an access event audited by FileAudit consumes 0.5 KB of disk space when saved in the database.
 You can easily estimate the evolution of the database size by multiplying this value by the average number of access (known or observed during the test phase).

 - MySQL 5.6 and higher

-	To facilitate FileAudit evaluation, the installation package integrates

-	an "MS Access database" to archive all file access events.
-This free
+To facilitate FileAudit evaluation, the installation package integrates an "SQLite database" to archive all file access events.

-	database type is limited to 2 GB by design.

-	We invite you to check the database size evolution during the first days

-	using FileAudit to confirm that the database system you have chosen is

-	correctly designed for your environment.
+We invite you to check the database size evolution during the first days using FileAudit to confirm that the database system you have chosen is correctly designed for your environment.